quattor/quattor.github.com/_posts/2014-10-02-madrid-workshop-summary.md

 Templating option through Template::Toolkit (TT)

 * TT implemented in Perl and Python
-* File format devined in .tt files
+* File format defined in .tt files
-* Very powerful... but not preserving whitespace: normally ok for config files
+* Very powerful... but preserving whitespace can be tricky: normally ok for config files
 * config-templates repo available on GitHub for many services (http://github.com/hpcugent)
 * Also written json2tt to test template rendering with a profile